Deconstructing SAFe Criticism - Focusing on the SPC role

 Opportunities for Improvement

 Enterprises need to adjust their expectations of what the SPC certification means.
-They should look for outcomes, experience, capability, fit as well.
+They should look for outcomes, experience, capability, and fit as well.

 Organizations should ask probing questions during the hiring or contracting process.
 For example, asking SPCs to share stories about their experience coaching, training, or facilitating value streams can reveal much about their capabilities.
 Additional certifications like Professional Scrum Trainer (PST) or PSM III can also indicate broader expertise and experience.